shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

   * Select the Security policy you'd like to use.
 Eg. `TLS-1-2-Ext-2018-06` (See [AWS documentation](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html#describe-ssl-policies) for more information)
   * Select the SSL certificate you'd like to use from ACM or import a new certificate
   * Click Save

+### Add S3 proxy VPC to S3 bucket policy

+In order for the S3 proxy to be able to communicate with your S3 bucket, your bucket policy must allow access from the S3 proxy's VPC.
+You can find instructions on how to configure the policy in the [Fine Tuning](./tuning.md#s3-bucket-policy) step.

 ## Validation